Idleness

 Idleness is a lack of motion or energy.
-In describing a person, idle means the act of nothing or no work (for example: "John Smith is an idle person").
-A person who spends his or her days doing nothing could be said to be "idly passing his or her days" (for example: "Mary has been idle on her instant messenger account for hours.").
-An idle machine is stopped, exerting no work.
-A computer processor or communication circuit is described as idle when it is not being used by any program, application or message.
-Similarly, an engine of an automobile may be described as idle when it is running only to sustain its running (not doing any useful work), this is also called the tickover (see idle).

-Idleness as dependent upon cultural norms
+In describing a person, idle suggests having no labor: "idly passing the day".

+In physics, an idle machine exerts no transfer of energy.
+When a vehicle is not in motion, an idling engine does no useful thermodynamic work.
+In computing, an idle processor or network circuit is not being used by any program, application, or message.

+Cultural norms

 Typically, when one describes a machine as idle, it is an objective statement regarding its current state.
 However, when used to describe a person, idle typically carries a negative connotation, with the assumption that the person is wasting their time by doing nothing of value.

 Such a view is reflected in the proverb "an idle mind is the devil's workshop".
 Also, the popular phrase "killing time" refers to idleness and can be defined as spending time doing nothing in particular in order that time seems to pass more quickly.
 These interpretations of idleness are not universal – they are more typically associated with Western cultures.
 Idleness was considered a disorderly offence in England punishable as a summary offense.

-Involuntary enforced idleness is the punishment used for lazy or slacking workers in zero-hour contracts.
-Paid time off, which was introduced in the 20th century as a trade unionist reform, is now absent from an increasing number of job arrangements both as a money-saving mechanism and so that only work pays and thus reinforcing the stigma against idleness and enabling nature's punishment of idleness in the form of destitution and starvation.

-Books on idleness
+Analysis and interpretation

-The state of being idle is sometimes even celebrated with a few books on the subject of idleness.
-How to Be Idle by Tom Hodgkinson is one such example from an author who is also known for his magazine, "The Idler", devoted to promoting its ethos of "idle living".
-Bertrand Russell's In Praise of Idleness and Other Essays is another book that explores the virtues of being idle in the modern society.
+Philosopher Bertrand Russell published In Praise of Idleness and Other Essays in 1935, exploring the virtues of being idle in modern society.

+Founded in 1993 by Tom Hodgkinson, the magazine The Idler is devoted to promoting the ethos of "idle living".
+Hodgkinson published How to Be Idle in 2005 (subsequently subtitled A Loafer's Manifesto in 2007), also aimed to improve the public perception of idling.

+The Importance of Being Idle: A Little Book of Lazy Inspiration is a humorous self-help book published in August 2000.
+The book inspired the title of the 2005 chart-topping single by English rock band Oasis.

-Mark Slouka published an essay, "Quitting the Paint Factory: The Virtues of Idleness", hinting at a post-scarcity economy and linking conscious busyness with anti-democratic and fascist tendencies.
+Mark Slouka published the essay "Quitting the Paint Factory: The Virtues of Idleness", hinting at a post-scarcity economy and linking conscious busyness with anti-democratic and fascist tendencies.

-Brian O'Connor wrote a philosophical essay on Idleness.
-Most philosophers did ignore the subject or (Hegel, Marx) combat idleness.
-Idleness is unworthy.
-Kant writes.
-The last chapter is Idleness as Freedom.
+Idleness: A Philosophical Essay is a 2018 publication contending the idle state is one of true freedom.